xiaoqie007/regular-investing-in-box/docs/en/README.md

 ![Figure24](../images/Figure24.png)

 If you missed the best ten days, you would lose *66%* of your returns, which is to say that your *gamma* would be 66%.
 If you hadn't made mistakes, that 66% would be yours!
 Missing the best days has very serious consequences!
-As we can see in the following chart, if you started investing in 1990, but missed the best 25 days, your returns would be worse than a five-year treasury bond.
+As we can see in the following chart, if you started investing in 1990, but missed the best 25 days, your returns would be worse than a five-year treasury/ˈtreZHərē/ bond/bänd/.

 ![Figure25](../images/Figure25.png)

 So, what should we do?
 We should do nothing!
 Never underestimate the power of the Daoist concept of "doing nothing".
-Actually, it's hard to find a better example than the the trading markets to illustrate its power.
+Actually, it's hard to find a better example than the the trading markets to illustrate/ˈiləˌstrāt/ its power.

 Scary headlines attract more eyeballs, so the media makes a bigger deal of large price drops than it does of large increases.
 The media always prefers to report bad news instead of good news.
 Aside from the fact that bad news attracts more viewers and readership, reporting bad news is also a better fit for the media's self image.
 After all, if the media reports good news about a person or company, people tend to suspect that they are kissing up to someone.
 The April 2017 event on the United Airlines flight (bad news) was widely reported, and stories about Warren Buffett losing \$20 million on his United stock (bad news) were all over the place, but no one wrote an article about how Warren Buffett's overall airline stock holdings rose by more than \$100 million that day.